xiaoxiae/slama.dev/cv.md

     <td class="cv-content-cell">
       <strong>Westtown School</strong>
       <br>
-      I received a scholarship to study at the school thanks to the ASSIST program.
-My year was focused on First Robotics Challenge, mathematical modeling, electrotechnics, and programming.
+      I received an ASSIST scholarship to study at a private US school for one year.
+My year was focused mainly on the First Robotics Challenge, mathematical modeling, electrotechnics, and programming.
-	  As for the extracurricular activities, I was the chess club leader and a member of the scenic art design team.
+	  As for the extracurricular activities, I was the chess club leader, member of the mathematics club and a part of the scenic art design team.
     </td>
   </tr>
   <tr>